gr-blog/gregros.dev/posts/web/01/every-type-of-script-tag.post.md

 These script tags won’t execute and won’t fetch any resources.
 Instead, they’re used to embed data into the page through the body of the tag, usually in the form of JSON.

-It’s best practice to use the `type` attribute to indicate the type of data it contains.
+It’s best practice to use the `type` attribute to show what type of data it has.

 Some common values for the attribute include: